populationtwo/camden-theme-documentation/docs/customization/widgets.md

 ![Latest Post Widget](_images/widget-latest-post.png)

 Options:
-- __Title__  — description that appears over the list of posts.
+- __Title__  — a description that appears over the list of posts.
 - __Number of posts__ — enter the number of posts to display.
 - __Post Categories__ — select the desired categories.

 ## Single Post Widget
-Displays a blog posts.
+Displays blog posts.

 ![Single Post Widget](_images/widget-single-post.png)

 Options:
-- __Title__  — description that appears over the post.
+- __Title__  — a description that appears over the post.
 - __Post__ — select the post to display.
 - __Display excerpt__ — display the post excerpt.